 The Time Paradox

-Later on in the DS9 series (in the episode 'Tears of the Prophets'), Jadzia Dax is killed by Gul Dukat, a deranged Cardassian, just after her wedding to her Klingon boyfriend, DS9 and Next Generation regular Worf.
+Later on in the DS9 series (in the episode 'Tears of the Prophets'), Jadzia Dax is killed by Gul Dukat, a deranged Cardassian, just after her wedding to her Klingon partner, DS9 and Next Generation regular Worf.
 So when Jake managed to return things to the way they were at the time of the accident that pulled his father into sub-space, something altered the destiny of Jadzia, as she appeared as an old woman in 'The Visitor' episode.
 The Dax symbiont survived the attack which killed its host Jadzia, and was next joined with a young female Trill called Ezri to become Ezri Dax10, who plays out the seventh and final season of DS9.

 How Good Was It For You?

 The episode has received plenty of recognition, from fans, reviewers and the industry alike.